moranjon/Boop-MessengerApplication/README.md

 Trello Board Cards were created by team members with each use case serving as a card.
 In addition there is a goal for when we should complete each task.
 The goal timelines is more easily veiwed in the Gantt chart below.
 Once someone begins a task it will be moved to in progress and then upon completion moved to the completed list of the corresponding sprint.
-Also, include the Gantt chart reflects the timeline from the Trello board. _(Main focus of Sprint 0)_
+Also, include the Gantt chart reflects the timeline from the Trello board.

 ![Gantt](https://i.ibb.co/6mSS6KJ/Software-Process-Management-Gantt.png)